Forestry operations at Deerpark

 By removing carefully selected trees in chosen areas, we reduce competition for resources such as light, water, and nutrients.
 This allows the remaining trees to grow on to their potential.
 Thinning is hugely beneficial because it improves the woodland structure by establishing a mosaic of different conditions.
 This helps various plant species to flourish and further support a diversity of insects and animals.
 This process is key to improving the biodiversity and resilience of our woodlands while producing sustainable timber.

-This work in Deepark will produce nearly 700 tonnes of timber for local and national markets.
+This work in Deerpark will produce nearly 700 tonnes of timber for local and national markets.
 Our timber is certified as being sustainably produced and is highly sought after.

 Can I still visit Deerpark?